 The annual registration fee for this permit is payable to ADEQ each year.
-The permitted flow for the purposes of the annual fees, this permit is a Major permit.
+For the purposes of the annual fees, this permit is a Minor permit.
 If the facility is not yet constructed or is incapable of discharge at this time, the permittee may be eligible for reduced fees under rule.
 Send all correspondence requesting reduced fees to the Water Quality Division of ADEQ.
-Please reference the permit number, LTF number, and why reduced fees are requested under rule.
+Please reference the permit number, LTF number and why reduced fees are requested under rule.